Maximal antipodal sets in irreducible compact symmetric spaces: Introduction

-{\it Acknowledgement.} A part of this work was done when the author visited MPI Bonn in summer 2016, and a part of the paper was written when the author visited National University of Singapore in January 2018.
+{\it Acknowledgements.} A part of this work was done when the author visited MPI Bonn in the summer of 2016 and a draft was written when the author visited National University of Singapore in January 2018.
 The author would like to thank both institutions for their support and hospitality.
+I would like to thank the referees for providing useful references and giving very helpful comments.
+This research is partially supported by the NSFC Grant 11971036.